 Her work in Hollywood has been somewhat overshadowed by her astonishing life afterwards but she was an accomplished actress and won an Academy Award for Best Actress, for 'The Country Girl' in 1954.
 The American Film Institute ranked her number 13 in their list of Greatest Female Stars of All Time.

 BiographyGrace Kelly was born on November 12, 1929 in Philadelphia, the third of four children.
 Her father, the son of Irish immigrants, had built up a successful brick business, and was well known as a former Olympic triple gold medallist for sculling as well as being a prominent Democrat in local politics.
+She had an elder brother and sister and a younger sister.
 Grace's elder brother John, followed the family's athletic tradition and became an Olympic rowing bronze medallist in 1956.

-Grace was educated at Ravenhill Academy and Stevens School, in Germantown, Philadelphia, where she first became interested in acting and dancing.
-She started fashion modelling with her mother and sisters at local events but the idea of becoming an actress had taken hold and, after graduating from High School in 1947, she moved to New York City to study acting at the American Academy of Dramatic Arts.
+She started fashion modelling with her mother and sisters at local events, but the idea of becoming an actress had firmly taken hold and, after graduating from High School in 1947, she moved to New York City to study acting at the American Academy of Dramatic Arts.
 Whilst there she continued to work as a fashion model and appeared on the cover of Cosmopolitan and other magazines.

 Also in 1954, Grace appeared in 'The Bridges at Toko-Ri', with William Holden, a role which confirmed the good impression she had already made for her acting skills and in 1955 her hard work was rewarded when she received the Academy Award for Best Actress for 'The Country Girl' as the put-upon wife of Bing Crosby.